fwolfst/dar-ke/README.md

 ### MVP

-- [ ] Player can move, upon which the horizon gives indication of movemnt (by objects and via head bobble)
+- [ ] Player can move, upon which the horizon gives indication of movemnt (by objects and via head bobbing)
 - [ ] Other entities exist (structures and individuals), some of which can move through the world on their own
 - [ ]  (Narrative) Text is shown
 - [ ] Text can show location based, too